smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 USE_LEGACY_ETH_ENV_VARS if enabled will upsert a new chain using the ETH_CHAIN_ID and upsert nodes corresponding to the given ETH_URL and ETH_SECONDARY_URLS.

 This is really only useful for backwards compatibility.
-In future, support for legacy `ETH_*` env vars may be removed, so it is recommended to use the API/CLI/GUI instead to setup chains and nodes.
+In future, support for legacy `ETH_*` environment variables might be removed, so it is recommended to use the API, CLI, or GUI instead to setup chains and nodes.

-If you are running a multi-chain or multi-node setup, you should set this env var to `"false"` and instead configure chains and nodes exclusively via the API/CLI/UI.
-Trying to administer multiple nodes/chains with this env var enabled can lead to unexpected results.
+If you are running a multi-chain or multi-node setup, you should set this environment variable to `"false"` and instead configure chains and nodes exclusively using the API, CLI, or GUI.
+Trying to administer multiple nodes/chains with this environment variable enabled can lead to unexpected results.

 ### ETH_URL